 Pros of adjustable-rate mortgages

-- You’ll enjoy a lower fixed rate in the first few years of homeownership
+- Lower fixed rate in the first few years of homeownership

-- You’ll save a substantial amount of money on interest payments
+- Can save a substantial amount of money on interest payments

 Cons of adjustable-rate mortgages

-- Your monthly mortgage payments could become unaffordable, resulting in a loan default
+- Monthly mortgage payments could become unaffordable, resulting in a loan default

-- Home values may fall in a few years, making it harder to refinance or sell your home before the loan resets
+- Home values may fall in a few years, making it harder to refinance or sell before the loan resets

 Who should get one?